 In the last two decades, we have focused extensively on tracking the Sun’s weather.
 In 2006, NASA launched the twin Solar TErrestrial RElations Observatory (STEREO) spacecraft in the same orbit around the Sun as Earth, with each spacecraft leading and trailing Earth by up to 90 degrees.
 Their side views, coupled with Earth-based or near-Earth observatories, allowed us to track solar eruptions in 3D.
 NASA could also detect sunspots and eruptive features while they were developing on the Sun’s far side.
 We lost contact with STEREO-B in 2014 but STEREO-A continues to provide insights.

 Launched in 2010, NASA’s Solar Dynamics Observatory (SDO) monitors the Sun in 13 different wavelengths, each highlighting a particular part from the surface to the corona.
 Combined with its observations of the Sun’s magnetic field, SDO gives scientists a complete picture of the Sun’s active regions to understand exactly how solar flares develop and erupt.
 Using this knowledge, scientists predicted seven out of the nine biggest solar flares in the last solar cycle, an increasingly handy ability as we explore more of the Solar System both robotically and with astronauts.

 The ESA-NASA Solar and Heliospheric Observatory (SOHO) observatory has been observing the Sun uninterrupted for over 25 years since 1995 from Lagrange point 1, a region of space between Earth and the Sun where their gravities roughly cancel out.
 SOHO’s coronagraph blocks sunlight to create solar eclipses on-demand to better see the corona and track solar eruptions.
-The coronagraph has proven to be so valuable that most future missions along the Sun-Earth line will be carrying one, including India’s Aditya-L1 solar observatory launching later this year and ESA’s Proba-3 launching in 2023.
+The coronagraph has proven to be so valuable that most future missions along the Sun-Earth line will be carrying one, including India’s Aditya-L1 solar observatory launching in 2022 and ESA’s Proba-3 launching in 2023.